Kamakiriad

 Kamakiriad is the second solo album by Steely Dan artist Donald Fagen, released in 1993.
+It was nominated for a Grammy Award for Album of the Year 1994.

+Overview

-It was his first collaboration with Steely Dan partner Walter Becker since 1986, on Rosie Vela's album Zazu.
+The album was the second collaboration between Donald Fagen and Walter Becker since Steely Dan disbandment in early 80's (the previous was on Rosie Vela's album Zazu).
 Becker played guitar and bass and produced the album.

 The album is a futuristic, optimistic eight-song cycle about the journey of the narrator in his high-tech car, the Kamakiri (Japanese for praying mantis).

-It was nominated for a Grammy Award for Album of the Year 1994.
+Promotion

 Music videos were produced for "Tomorrow's Girls" (starring Rick Moranis) and "Snowbound" (using stop motion animation).

-Fagen and Becker embarked on their first tour as Steely Dan since 1974 to support the album.
+Fagen and Becker embarked on their first tour as Steely Dan since 1974 which also supported the album Kamakiriad.